The Shattered Planet That Lives On: What Vesta Tells Us About Cosmic Ruins

 For years, scientists debated what Vesta really was.

-She may be a fragment of a planet that was destroyed.
+Now, new research suggests something startling, that little Vesta may not be a failed planet, she could be a fragment of a planet that was destroyed.

 In fact, over 6% of the meteorites that fall on our planet come from Vesta.